PhilippSalvisberg/docker-odb/OracleDatabase/19.0/README.md

 		docker run -d -p 8080-8081:8080-8081 -p 1521:1521 -h odb --name odb phsalvisberg/odb:19.0

-2. wait around **15 minutes** until the Oracle database instance is created and APEX is updated to the latest version.
+2. wait around **45 minutes** until the Oracle database instance is created and APEX is updated to the latest version (applying release updates takes more then 20 minutes).
 Check logs with ```docker logs -f -t odb```.
 The container is ready to use when the last line in the log is ```Database ready to use.
 Enjoy! ;-)```.
 The container stops if an error occurs.
 Check the logs to determine how to proceed.

 Feel free to stop the docker container after a successful installation with ```docker stop -t 60 odb```.
 The container should shutdown the database gracefully within the given 60 seconds and persist the data fully (ready for backup).
 Next time you start the container using ```docker start odb``` the database will start up.